lopenguin/lopenguin.github.io/papers/2025/masters.md

 </p>
 ~~~

-A video showing the central pose estimate for the "duck" object:
+A video showing the central pose estimate for the "duck" object (if the video is broken, try a different browser or download):

 ~~~
 <video width="640" height=auto controls style="display: block;margin: 0 auto; max-width: 100%;">